tomalaforge/angular-challenges/docs/src/content/docs/challenges/nx/25-generator-lib-ext.md

 `eslintrc.json`

-add this rule `"@typescript-eslint/member-ordering": "off"` inside the rules properties of ts files.
+Add the rule `"@typescript-eslint/member-ordering": "off"` inside the rules properties of ts files.